 A focus on fundamentals

 All CCIS minors require a common introductory course sequence: Fundamentals of Computer Science 1 and 2.
+Data Science minors have an additional choice: take the Fundamentals courses, or start your minor off with Programming with Data instead.

 - CS2500 Fundamentals 1 – Introduces first-time coders to the systematic and explicit design of programs while enabling students with prior coding experience to grow their design skills.
 Because experienced and aspiring students work together, you’ll have an opportunity to bridge your knowledge base and skill set within a diverse group.